tory24/100Days-of-code/log.md

 **Time**:
 -->

+### December 18, 2020
+**Today's Progress**: Went through a tutorial for Tensorflow.js

+**Thoughts**: Was interested in giving MI a go, and was told Tensorflow is pretty easy.
+Went through a bit of the tutorial for JS, so far kind of clueless about what's going on, but haven't been able to give it much time.
+But I'm excited about hopefully understanding this technology eventually.

+**Time**: 1 hour

 ### December 17, 2020
 **Today's Progress**: Worked through an AWS S3 Introduction lab.
 I also completed the Drum Machine React version.